eclipse/lsp4jakarta/README.md

 If you would like to see language feature assistance for a Jakarta EE API that is not yet listed here, please open an issue on the [issue tracker](https://github.com/eclipse/lsp4jakarta/issues).

-Helpful code snippets are provided to quickly generate a popular block of code.
+Code snippets help you quickly generate common blocks of code

 ![Eclipse LSP4Jakarta code snippet to generate a new RESTful web services GET method](./docs/images/restful-ws-snippet.png)

-Diagnostics are delivered to indicate incorrect API usage with associated quick-fixes to correct API usage.
+Diagnostics indicate incorrect API usage and suggest associated quick-fixes to correct API usage.

 ![Eclipse LSP4Jakarta diagnostic and quick-fix for invalid RESTful web services usage](./docs/images/restful-ws-diagnostic-quick-fix.png)